mapic/dockerized/README.md

 ```

-This will install and start the Mapic server on your localhost:
+This will install and start the Mapic server on `localhost`:
 ```bash

 # configure localhost